dezaen/dezaen.github.io/_posts/2018-10-21-elucidata.md

             - column      : with-6col
               subheading  : Existence
               description :
-                Very few people knew about us
+                Very few people knew about us.

             - column      : with-6col
               subheading  : Work clarity
               description :
-                Potential hire did not understand what we do.
-Same was the case for the clients.
+                Very few people understood the kind of work we were doing.

             - column      : with-6col
               subheading  : Trust
               description :
-                Potential hire and clients had issues with trusting what we were doing.
+                Potential hires and clients struggled to trust the company and our offerings.

             - column      : with-6col
               subheading  : Naive
               description :
                 We looked like a naive company.
-Who did not know what we were doing.
+Even though ours offerings were used by big pharma companies.
         - column          : with-6col

   - name    : section-content